 Walls of Jerusalem: Jerusalem is Expanding to the Western Hill

-During the Hasmonean Period, the settlement in Jerusalem grew; and expanded onto the western hill.
-The wall built by Hezekiah to fortify the western hill; which had lain in ruins since 586 BCE., was now repaired and rebuilt.
-Portions of this wall survive; including inside the courtyard of the Citadel, a medieval and Ottoman Period fortified enclosure at the northwest corner of the western hill.
+During the Hasmonean Period, the settlement in Jerusalem grew and expanded onto the western hill.
+The wall built by Hezekiah to fortify the mountain of the west, which had lain in ruins since 586 BCE., was now repaired and rebuilt.
+Portions of this wall survive.
+Including inside the courtyard of the Citadel, a medieval and Ottoman Period fortified enclosure at the northwest corner of the western hill.

 Archaeologists identify the Hasmonean wall with the First Wall described by Josephus.
-The stones in the wall are laid in alternating courses of headers and stretchers and have drafted margins with rough, protruding bosses, which means that the four edges (margins) are cut back and smooth, whereas the central part (the boss) is unworked.
+The stones in the wall are laid in alternating courses of headers and stretchers.
+Furthermore, they have drafted margins with rough, protruding bosses.
+This means that the four edges (margins) are cut back and smooth, whereas the central part (the boss) is unworked.
 These techniques are characteristic of monumental construction in the late Hellenistic period.
-For example, seen on the north side of the seam at the southeast corner of the Temple Mount.
+For example, they are seen on the seam’s north side at the Temple Mount’s southeast corner.

-When touring the City of David you can see the eastern section of the First Wall and its two towers in Area G. In fact, the two towers were discovered by Macalister and Duncan during their archaeological excavations of this site in 1923.
-Erroneously they named this site the “Jebusite Bastion”.
-From the excavation carried out here by Kanyon and Shiloh, it is now obvious that they are the remains of Hasmonean fortifications.
-Even Though, Hasmonean-style cut stones such as those from the northern or western section of this wall have not been found.
+When touring the City of David, you can see the eastern section of the First Wall and its two towers in Area G. The two towers were discovered by Macalister and Duncan during their archaeological excavations of this site in 1923.
+Erroneously, they named this site the “Jebusite Bastion.”
+From the archaeological excavation carried out here by Kanyon and Shiloh.
+But it is now apparent that they are the remains of Hasmonean fortifications.
+Even Though Hasmonean-style cut stones, such as those from this wall’s northern or western section, have not been found.

-Walls of Jerusalem: Mentionings of The First Wall In the Book of Maccabees
+Walls of Jerusalem: Mentionings In the Book of Maccabees

-The Book of Maccabees makes reference to the fact that restoration work was carried out on the walls of Jerusalem on a number of occasions by the Hasmonean rulers.
-In addition, we find the style of the building is not always identical.
+The Book of Maccabees states that the Hasmonean rulers carried out restoration work on the walls of Jerusalem several times.
+In addition, we find the building style is not always identical.
 This leads researchers to the conclusion that certain sections were built at different times.
 Another chance to see the first wall is just outside Jaffa Gate.
-There, you can clearly see it’s a different style of construction than the one at the City of David.
+There, you can see it’s a different construction style than the one at the City of David.
 But without a doubt, it is dated to the same time.

 Moreover, It is one of the rare opportunities to see the first wall without getting lost in the Old City.
-If you want to see more sections of the Walls of Jerusalem, I invite you to one of my private tours; where I like to show my guests all three of the different wall systems.
+Do you want to see more sections of the Walls of Jerusalem?
+So join one of my private tours!
+Then I like to show my guests all three of the different wall systems.
 In fact, there is one at the Cardo that is my favorite spot to show it.
-It where two ancient walls meet each other.
+It is where two ancient walls meet each other.